jsxu29/comp1521-23t3/tutorial8-files/notes.md

 - cd .. moves the directory back by one directory, i.e., go to the parent directory
   - link to parent directory is stored as ..
 - cd ~ to get to the root home directory
-  - ~ is the shorthand for the HOME directory pathname
+  - ~ is the shorthand for the present directory pathname

 ### Symbolic Links
 A special kind of file that simply contains the name of another file.
 They allow arbitrary links between filesystem objects.